HaroldCHURCHILL/CS_Notes/README.md

 # CS_Notes
 > Entities should not be multiplied unnecessarily

-I'm convinced that you are here to study, instead of looking at information that doesn't really matter.
+I'm convinced that you are here to study, so be content below will quickly introduce you a way to use this repository.

 ## A quick guide
 This is the notebook for `Computer Science` course.